 In an era of increased attention towards cybersecurity, fiber optic is touted as a cost-effective way of instantly increasing your Internet security.

-Investing in fiber Internet is more expensive than copper in the short term, though costs are drastically decreasing as this option becomes more commonplace.
+Investing in fiber Internet is more expensive than coax in the short term, though costs are drastically decreasing as this option becomes more commonplace.
 Ultimately, the total cost of ownership (TCO) over the lifetime of fiber is lower.
 It's more durable, cheaper to maintain, and requires less hardware.

 That's why we've created a guide to share what you should ask and why it's important.
 Be sure you're making the best choice for your business by downloading your free copy of The Insider's Guide to Fiber Connectivity now.

 Tom is the Director of Enterprise Sales & Marketing for Atlantech Online.
 He has over 20 years of professional experience in the Internet Service Provider industry and is known for translating technology into positive results for business.
 A native of Washington, DC, a graduate from University of Maryland (degrees in Government & Politics and Secondary Education), Tom is also a five-time Ironman finisher.